In 1982 the first KANTARO "函太郎" opened in Hakodate City alongside the Tsugaru Straits in Hokkaido.

-* Each color plate has a different price from 100 to 500 yen.
+* Each color plate has a different price.
+From 130 yen.

 * In our Kisarazu, Grand Osaka Front, and New Chitose Airport restaurants, we accept payment by credit card or UnionPay card.
 In all our other branches we only accept Japanese yen cash.

 Hakodate is also renowned as the “City of Gourmet Food.”